 The Live Stream feature in practice

 When attendees click on your Live Stream feature, a "Stream isn't live now" message will display until your stream is live.
-If you enabled Chat, Q&A, or Polling or added a Custom Tab, Web App users can interact with those elements in a collapsable panel on the right.
+If you enabled Chat, Q&A, or Polling, or added a Custom Tab, web version users can interact with those elements in a collapsable panel on the right.

-Mobile app attendees will see interaction items at the bottom of the video when the device is in portrait mode.
+Mobile App attendees can view interaction items at the bottom of the video when the device is in portrait mode.

-After your Live Stream, check out the features section of the Metrics tab to see how people interacted.
-You can see:
+After your live stream, review the features section of the Metrics tab to find out how people interacted with it, including:

-If you used the Webex Events Production Studio, Webex Events Streaming by Restream, the Webex Events RTMP player, or Webex Events Simulive, lots more awesome data for the Live Stream appears in the Video Analytics export, which you can download from the Metrics tab under the Export Report button.
-For a complete look at what's contained in this export, refer to our Event App and Community Metrics article.
+If you used the Webex Events Production Studio, Webex Events Streaming by Restream, the Webex Events RTMP player, or Webex Events Simulive, even more awesome live stream data appears in the Video Analytics export.
+For a complete overview of the data contained in this export, refer to our Event App and Community Metrics article.

 Pro tip! 😎

 You can add as many Live Stream features as you want.
 However, we recommend adding only one or two to keep your home page clean.
-If you'd like individual links for each of your sessions, check out the Live Stream section of an Agenda session.
+If you'd like individual links for each of your sessions, refer to the Live Stream section of an Agenda session.